 Since version 5.0, the SonarScanner for MSBuild is now the SonarScanner for .NET.
-The documentation is updated with that new name, artifacts and links will remain with the old name for now.
+The documentation is updated with the new name.
+Artifacts and links retain the old name for now.

-The SonarScanner for .NET is the recommended way to launch an analysis for projects built using
+The SonarScanner for .NET is the recommended way to launch an analysis for projects using the

 It supports .NET Core on every platform (Windows, macOS, Linux).